dekoza/mtgpl/MH2.rst

 :mtgtip:`Altar of the Goyf<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/0/e0b3a98f-2b3c-438b-b78c-eef8d917f68e.jpg?1622313610|https://scryfall.com/card/mh2/220/altar-of-the-goyf?utm_source=api>`
-   Whenever a creature you control attacks alone, it gets +X/+X until end of turn, where X is the number of card types among cards in all graveyard.
+   Whenever a creature you control attacks alone, it gets +X/+X until end of turn, where X is the number of card types among cards in all graveyards.

    Lhurgoyf creatures you control have trample.